robotics-4-all/smauto/README.md

 end
 ```

-- **name**: The name for the Automation.
-Should start with a letter, can contain only letters, numbers and underscores.
 - **condition**: The condition used to determine if actions should be run.
-See **Writing Conditions** for more information.
 - **enabled**: Whether the Automation should be run or not.
 - **continuous**: Whether the Automation should automatically remain enabled once its actions have been executed.
 - **checkOnce**: The condition of the automation will run **ONLY ONCE** and